TheresaMahrieGardoce/Dot-is-not-a-Bird/HowTo.md

   Create a zip file of your ```dist``` folder and rename it as **MyPyGame.zip** or whatever you named your PyGame.

 ## Recording a Video Demo

-1. Run your executable MyPyGame.exe
+1. Run your executable **MyPyGame.exe**
 2. Use a screen recorder.
 Install [TechSmith SnagIt for Chrome] (http://www.techsmith.com/snagit-google-chrome.html)
-3. Once installed on your Chrome Browser, click its icon [blue square with 'S'] to start recording your screen.
+3. Once installed on your Chrome Browser, click its icon *[blue square with 'S']* to start recording your screen.
-4. On the right side, choose "Screen", then select the MyPyGame.exe window
+4. On the right side, choose **Screen**, then select the ```MyPyGame.exe``` window
-5. Start playing the game then click the "Stop Sharing" button.
+5. Start playing the game then click the **Stop Sharing** button.
-6. Test the recorded video.
-And once you're satisfied, click on the lower right and choose "Send to Youtube".
+6. Test and play the recorded video.
+And once you're satisfied, click on the lower rightmost and choose **Send to Youtube**.
 7. If you already have a Google account, then use that to signup for a Youtube account.
 8. Your video will be uploaded.
-Input the necessary fields as needed (title, desc, etc).
+Input the necessary fields as needed *(title, desc, etc)*.

-# Github for Windows
+## Github for Windows
 *(The basic purpose of Git is to sync your local and online copy of your project and all its assets)*

 1. Login or Signup on [Github.com] (http://github.com)